Gender role: Hinduism

+In the military

 In the workplace

 Gender stereotypes can disadvantage women during the hiring process.
 It is one explanation for the lack of women in key organizational positions.
 Management and similar leader positions are often perceived to be "masculine" in type, meaning they are assumed to require aggressiveness, competitiveness, strength and independence.
 These traits do not line up with the perceived traditional female gender role stereotype.
 (This is often referred to as the "lack of fit" model which describes the dynamics of the gender bias.)
 Therefore, the perception that women do not possess these "masculine" qualities, limits their ability to be hired or promoted into managerial positions.

 One's performance at work is also evaluated based on one's gender.
 If a female and a male worker show the same performance, the implications of that performance vary depending on the person's gender and on who observes the performance; if a man performs exceedingly well he is perceived as driven or goal-oriented and generally seen in a positive light while a woman showing a similar performance is often described using adjectives with negative connotations.
 Female performance is therefore not evaluated neutrally or unbiased and stereotyped in ways to deem their equivalent levels and quality of work as instead of lesser value.

 A study in 2001 found that if a woman does act according to female stereotypes, she is likely to receive backlash for not being competent enough; if she does not act according to the stereotypes connected to her gender and behaves more masculine, it is likely to cause backlash through third-party punishment or further job discrimination.
 This puts women in the workforce in a precarious, "double bind" situation.
 A proposed step to protect women is the ratification of the Equal Rights Amendment, as it would prohibit gender-based discrimination regardless of if a woman is acting according to female gender stereotypes, or in defiance of them.